spsanderson/healthyverse/README.md

 ### Managing Conflicts

-You'll get an automatic summary of function conflicts when you load the healthyverse.
+You’ll get an automatic summary of function conflicts when you load the healthyverse.
 You can check for conflicts at any time:

 ``` r